Medically Reviewed by Blair Persyn, MS, RDN, LDN, CNSC

 The foods we eat regularly matters.
 If we're mostly consuming ultra-processed foods, refined grains, desserts, sugary beverages, fast food, and fried foods, it's going to have an effect on our bodies and minds.
 When consumed in excess, these foods don’t make us feel good.
 Plain and simple.

 So when we focus on how foods make us feel, we can see the difference when we opt for nutrient-dense choices like fruits, vegetables, legumes, whole grains, nuts, and seeds.
+For more on the science of eating whole plant foods, check out my post on the benefits of a plant-based diet.

 Food restriction and intentional dieting tends to result in binging and weight gain, so instead of focusing on calories and portion sizes, the focus should be on eating whole foods.